alex-haozheng/497-gdrive/admin/README.md

 This service is the admin service.

 # Service Description:
 This admin service contains which users are admins.
 It has endpoints to give a user admin access, remove admin access from a user, check if a user has admin access, removing a user from admin db if a user has been deleted and more.
-Admins have the abilities including changing admin access for other users, removing posts, etc.
+Admins have abilities to give other users admin access as well as remove admin access from users.

 # Interaction with other services:
 This admin service listens for an AccountDeleted event.
 If it hears one, it removes that user from admin database if the user is in admin database because the user's account has been deleted.